zpangwin/windows-gaming-scripts/gears5/README.md

 ## WARNING

-I have not idea if using this or any other autohotkey script while playing online is a bannable offense or not.
+I have no idea if using this or any other autohotkey script while playing online is a bannable offense or not.
 I would only recommend playing private Campaign mode with it, as that is the only use-case which I have used it for.

 ## Description